ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 Click "Try it out" on a command which require authenticated access, for example AuthInfo.
 You do not need to provide a valid clientId here - you are not interested in the response, but rather the Curl-query itself.
 This will contain a valid bearer token value.

-Copy the token text (after "Bearer " and until the closing qote).
+Copy the token text (after "Bearer " and until the closing quote).

 ## The GraphQL language
-Contracting Works uses a custom GraphQL implementation, focusing on query performance and ease of use.
+Contracting.Works uses a custom GraphQL implementation, focusing on query performance and ease of use.
 Compared to some other implementations, only a subset of the operations are supported, and some useful extensions are added.
 Most notably:

 - Mutations are not supported (use the [ClientApi REST API](ClientApi.md) for this).
 - Subscriptions are not supported (use the [SignalR API](SignalR.md) for this).